-Studying Process Engineering and Energy Process Engineering
+Studying Process Engineering and Energy and Hydrogen Engineering

 Making renewable energy sources, like sunlight and wind power, useable and improving the sustainability and efficiency of production processes - all of this is part of the process engineering discipline.